Edita Aradinović: Early life

-After finishing primary school, Aradinović attended Technical High School studying design, from which she did not graduate.
+After finishing eighth grade, Aradinović attended a technical high school to study design, but later dropped out.

 Career

 Aradinović competed on the singing competition show Zvezde Granda in 2010.
 Two years later, she released her first song "Overila".
 Subsequently, Aradinović rose to prominence after she had joined the band Ministarke in 2013, which was founded by Filip Miletić and Miloš Roganović.
 In October 2013, Ministarke released their breakthrough single "Poplava" with Aco Pejović.
 They also collaborated with Severina on "Uno Momento" in July 2014, which has collected over 125 million views on YouTube.
 Their eponymous debut album was released in December 2015.

 In 2017, Aradinović was a contestant on the fourth season of Tvoje lice zvuči poznato, where she placed as the second runner-up.
 In March the following year, Edita announced that she had left Ministarke and that she would pursue a solo career.
 Edita released a duet with Aco Pejović, titled "Blud i nemoral", under IDJTunes in October 2018.
 The music video for the song has amassed over 50 million views.
 Her first solo single "Magnum" was subsequently released in May 2019.
 Later that year, Edita returned to Tvoje lice zvuči poznato for the fifth season, where she was paired up with kickboxer Nenad Pagonis.

 In September 2021, Edita performed at the Music Week Festival in Ušće, Belgrade.
 In April 2022, Aradinović announced her supposed debut solo album, titled 08, and released the lead single "Egomanija" a day later.
 Later in June, She released the single "Štikla", which peaked at number 5 on Billboards Croatia Songs chart.
 On September 16, Edita performed at the Tašmajdan Center during the EuroPride event, hosted in Belgrade.
 On October 14, 2023, Aradinović released her debut album, ultimately entitled Ljuštura, through IDJTunes.